dstroma/PlackX-Framework/README.md

 ## Optional Components

-The Config, Template and URIx modules are included in the distribution, but loading them is optional to save memory and compile time when not needed.
+The Config and Template modules are included in the distribution, but loading them is optional to save memory and compile time when not needed.
 Just as with the required modules, you can subclass them yourself, or you can have them automatically generated.